Man City Team News: Injuries, suspensions and line-up vs Brighton | Goal.com

 Man City potential starting line-up

-The main selection dilemma heading into this game will be whether to restore Leroy Sane to the starting line-up or stick with Phil Foden in midfield.
+The main selection dilemma heading into Sunday's game, if De Bruyne is not fit enough to start, will be whether to restore Leroy Sane to the line-up or stick with Phil Foden in midfield.

 Sane dropped to the bench against Leicester on Monday after a disappointing display against Burnley, but he replaced Foden in the second half after the youngster failed to make a mark on the game.
 The Germany winger, however, enraged Pep Guardiola at times during his appearance and it leaves the Catalan with a tough decision to make.